Generic selectors

 Traditional Surrogacy:

-• In traditional surrogacy, the surrogate mother is also the biological mother of the child.
+• In traditional surrogacy, the surrogate is also the biological mother of the child.
 Her own eggs are used in the process, making her genetically related to the baby.

 • Fertilization usually occurs through artificial insemination using the sperm of the intended father or a sperm donor.